Bad (album): Production and recording

-Jackson began recording demos and song ideas for the upcoming album in 1983, while simultaneously working on Victory (1984) with his brothers, the Jacksons.
+Jackson began recording demos and ideas for the album in 1983, while simultaneously working on Victory (1984) with his brothers, the Jacksons.
 Throughout 1985 and 1986, he focused on writing and recording at his Hayvenhurst home studio in Encino, Los Angeles, alongside a group of musicians and engineers—comprising Bill Bottrell, Matt Forger, John Barnes, and Christopher Currell—referred to as the "B team".
-These demos were later brought to Westlake Studios, where such producers as Jones and engineer Bruce Swedien—dubbed the "A team"—completed the tracks.
+These demos were brought to Westlake Studios, where such producers as Jones and engineer Bruce Swedien— the "A team"—completed the tracks.
 According to Jones, the sessions were so intense that the team would often work for days without rest: "They were carrying second engineers out on stretchers.
-I was smoking 180 cigarettes a day".
+I was smoking 180 cigarettes a day."
+Jackson continued working with the "B team" at Hayvenhurst at the same time as the "A team" at Westlake, much to Jones' frustration; the B team was dissolved by early 1987.

-Progress on the album was interrupted in July 1984 when Jackson joined his brothers on the Victory Tour.
+Progress was interrupted in July 1984 when Jackson joined his brothers on the Victory Tour.
 Recording resumed in January 1985 following his work on the charity single "We Are the World".
-Later that year, production was paused once again as Jackson began preparations for Disney's 4D film Captain EO (1986), which included an early version of the track "Another Part of Me".
-Sessions continued once more in August and continued through November 1986, pausing again while Jackson filmed the "Bad" music video.
+Later that year, production paused again as Jackson worked on Disney's 4D film Captain EO (1986), which included an early version of the track "Another Part of Me".
+Recording began with Jones and the "A team" at Westlake in August 1986, which continued through to November, pausing while Jackson filmed the "Bad" music video.
 After the video was completed, recording at Westlake resumed in January 1987 and was completed by July.
-Jackson reportedly wrote around sixty songs and recorded thirty-three of them, wanting to release them all on a three-disc set.
-However, Jones encouraged narrowing it to an eleven-track LP record.
-Jackson is credited with writing all but two tracks: "Just Good Friends" was written by Terry Britten and Graham Lyle, and "Man in the Mirror" by Siedah Garrett and Glen Ballard.
+Jackson reportedly wrote around sixty songs and recorded thirty-three, wanting to release them all on a three-disc set.
+However, Jones encouraged him to narrow it to an eleven-track album.
+Jackson wrote all but two tracks: "Just Good Friends" was written by Terry Britten and Graham Lyle, and "Man in the Mirror" by Siedah Garrett and Glen Ballard.